trebla64/deezer-app/README.md

 - Artist details component that has details for a single artist

 The app component decides whether to display information for the artists or details for an artist.
 It uses a `<router-outlet>` element to achieve this.
 The toolbar that includes the search input and the menu button is part of the app component so it is global across other components.
+An Angular service is added to connect the front-end to our express API layer.
+Also a pipe was added that can format a number of given fans to the correctly displayed output.

 ## Other notes